DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC018.md

 # INPC018
-## PropertyChanged invoker should be protected when the class is not sealed.
+## PropertyChanged invoker should be protected when the class is not sealed

 | Topic    | Value
 | :--      | :--